How can a mortgage advisor help you buy your first home?

-Our mortgage brokers always have your best interests in mind.
+Our mortgage advisors always have your best interests in mind.
 This is an extremely valuable asset to have when looking to purchase your very first home.
 Unlike going directly to a bank we negotiate with those banks using our professional experience to seek the best deal for you.

-When you meet with one of our mortgage brokers, they will fill in one application with you, which will be used to approach all mortgage providers.
+When you meet with one of our mortgage advisors, they will fill in one application with you, which will be used to approach all mortgage providers.
 Going back and forth with different banks to get you the best rate possible is all part of the job for a mortgage broker.
 So while you’re out house hunting, or working out the logistics of moving your broker is also at work.

 Did we mention that our services are also FREE!